RoaringCow/ascii_art_converter/README.md

 Hello!
-This repo has 3 scripts and you can control them with the manager script.
-You must have python and the modules for this to run. there is no intention of non-programmer or the people that dont know how to run scripts to use this
+This repo contains three scripts, which can be controlled using the manager script.
+To run these scripts, you must have Python and the required modules installed.
+This is intended for programmers or those familiar with running scripts, and not for non-programmers or those who may not know how to run scripts.